Beaches in Thanet

 Information about our award winning beaches

 Thanet’s 15 sandy beaches and bays stretch from Pegwell Bay in the south to Minnis Bay in the north.
-Long famous for their beauty, this year we have been awarded five international Blue Flag awards and five Seaside Awards.
+Long famous for their beauty, this year we have been awarded six international Blue Flag awards and four Seaside Awards.
 If you are visiting the area more information about our beaches can be found on our tourism website Visit Thanet.

 More information regarding our beaches can be found below.